We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • Money Orders: The expiry date for money orders depends on the state law and rules of the check issuer.
 They typically have an expiration date printed on them, which can vary depending on the issuer.
 These are usually valid between one and three years from the date of issue

 • Traveler's Check: They typically do not have expiry dates and are valid as long as the issuing bank exists.
-For example, American Express Travelers Cheques cannot expire, and you can cash them indefinitely.
 However, other issuers may have different policies, so checking the expiration date before using these checks is important.

 What to Do When Your Check Becomes Invalid?